Five Humans.

 deadwax.io

-Built by humans + AI • Designed for vinyl collectors
+Built by hobbyists, collectors, and AI-assisted workflows • Designed for vinyl collectors